GoogleChrome/web.dev/src/site/content/en/blog/richer-offline-w-periodic-background-sync/index.md

 To respond to a periodic background sync event add a `periodicsync` event handler to your service worker.
 The `event` object passed to it will contain a `tag` parameter matching the value used during registration.
-For example a periodic background sync was registered with the name `'content-sync'`, then `event.tag` will be `'content-sync'`.
+For example if a periodic background sync was registered with the name `'content-sync'`, then `event.tag` will be `'content-sync'`.